puniverse/comsat/docs/index.md

 ### Dropwizard

 [Dropwizard](http://dropwizard.io/) is a Java framework for developing ops-friendly, high-performance, RESTful web services.
-You can find dropwizard-comsat sample application [here](https://github.com/puniverse/comsat/blob/master/comsat-dropwizard/src/test/java/co/paralleluniverse/fibers/dropwizard/MyDropwizardApp.java).

-In order to use dropwizard with fibers, only few changes have to be made in the application declaration.
+Only few changes are needed in order to use dropwizard with fibers.

 First the YAML configuration file: